FPGAwars/apio/COMMANDS.md

 ```
 Usage: apio drivers list serial [OPTIONS]

-  The command 'apio drivers list serial' lists the serial devices
+  The command 'apio drivers list serial' displays the serial devices
-  connected to your computer.
-It is useful for diagnosing FPGA board
+  currently connected to your computer.
+It is useful for diagnosing FPGA
-  connectivity issues.
+  board connectivity issues.

   Examples:
     apio drivers list serial    # List the serial devices.

-  [Hint] This command executes the utility lsserial, which can also be
-  invoked using the command 'apio raw -- lsserial ...'.
+  Note that devices such as FTDI FTDI2232 that have more than one
+  channel are listed as multiple rows, one for each of their serial
+  ports.

 Options:
   -h, --help  Show this message and exit.